Denise Fox: Storylines

-In early 2023, Denise faces her stepdaughter Amy Mitchell's (Ellie Dadd) self-harming and her twelve-year-old stepson Ricky (Frankie Day) impregnating Lily Slater (Lillia Turner).
+In early 2023, Denise faces her stepdaughter Amy Mitchell's (Ellie Dadd) self-harming and Ricky impregnating Lily Slater (Lillia Turner).
 Denise strives to support the children and serves as Jack's voice of reason as the pressures of family life cause him to become increasingly stressed and angry.
-Seeking solace, Denise finds herself drawn to Ravi Gulati (Aaron Thiara), who is attracted to her.
+Seeking solace, Denise is drawn to Ravi Gulati (Aaron Thiara), who is attracted to her.
 Despite her initial enjoyment of his attention and a brief kiss, Denise regrets the moment and is tempted to cheat on Jack but chooses to stay loyal.
 Ravi, attempting to make Denise jealous, starts flirting with Chelsea.
 On Valentine's Day, Denise feels hurt when Jack only spends time with her due to Amy's insistence.
 Overwhelmed by temptation, Denise meets Ravi at a hotel but cannot go through with it and leaves.
 Ravi continues to harass Denise, refusing to leave her alone.
 Callum Highway (Tony Clay) discovers video footage of Denise and Ravi together and warns her to end the affair.
 Denise learns that Jack and Callum are collaborating to take down Ravi and informs Ravi, hoping he will stop his harassment.
 Ravi threatens to expose their affair unless Denise provides him with files from Jack's investigation.
 Denise rejects his threats, telling Ravi that he means nothing to her.
-Ravi resumes flirting with Chelsea, infuriating Denise when Chelsea invites him to a family game night.
-Denise tries to warn Ravi away, but he retaliates by threatening to continue playing with Chelsea's feelings unless Denise hands over the evidence Jack has against him.
+Ravi resumes flirting with Chelsea; Denise tries to warn Ravi away, but he retaliates by threatening to continue playing with Chelsea's feelings unless Denise hands over the evidence Jack has against him.

 Denise gives Kim her phone for an event, but Ravi unknowingly sends text messages to it.
 Kim reads these messages while driving with Denzel Danes (Jaden Ladega), resulting in a crash into the Argee Bhargee.
 Denise confides in Kim, who agrees to keep quiet.
-However, Ravi's son, Davinder "Nugget" Gulati (Juhaim Rasul Choudhury) (Juhaim Rasul Choudhury), overhears Denise and Ravi discussing their affair and informs Denzel, who then tells Amy.
+However, Ravi's son, Davinder "Nugget" Gulati (Juhaim Rasul Choudhury), overhears Denise and Ravi discussing their affair and informs Denzel, who then tells Amy.
 Amy begins drinking heavily, skipping school, and confronts Denise about her affair with Ravi.
 Denise admits her infidelity to Jack, who throws her out.
 Despite their issues, Denise and Jack decide to reconcile for the sake of their children, although Jack struggles to forgive Denise for her affair.
 Denise becomes enraged when Chelsea and Ravi resume their relationship.
-At their housewarming party, Denise steals Ravi's laptop and discovers footage of Ravi murdering his adoptive father, Ranveer (Anil Goutam), not his stepmother Suki Panesar (Balvinder Sopal), whom Ravi had misled into believing she was responsible.
+Denise steals Ravi's laptop and discovers footage of Ravi murdering his adoptive father, Ranveer (Anil Goutam), not his stepmother Suki Panesar (Balvinder Sopal), whom Ravi had misled into believing she was responsible.
 After confronting Ravi, he destroys the laptop.
 Denise reveals the truth to Chelsea and the Panesars, and teams up with Suki to take down Ravi and clear her son Kheerat's (Jaz Deol) name.
 Ravi retaliates by having Kheerat attacked in prison and Suki is threatened into silence by Ravi and her husband Nish (Navin Chowdhry), thwarting their efforts.